 Five videotape presentations are included on the enclosed videotape.

-- A thirteen-minute videotape, It's Your Career, discusses reasons why students with disabilities should participate in campus work-based learning opportunities.
+- A thirteen-minute video, It's Your Career, discusses reasons why students with disabilities should participate in campus work-based learning opportunities.
 The videotape describes internships and other work experience programs as well as outlines ways students can become involved.

-- An eleven-minute videotape, World Wide Access, introduces viewers to people with disabilities who describe the roadblocks they encounter on the World Wide Web.
+- An eleven-minute video, World Wide Access, introduces viewers to people with disabilities who describe the roadblocks they encounter on the World Wide Web.
 The videotape provides an overview of principles of accessible Web design.
 Following these principals ensures that people with a broad range of abilities and disabilities are able to obtain information from Web pages.

 Black and white templates of the following handouts can be copied and distributed to staff and faculty in your institution, students with disabilities, and employers participating in your programs.
 They can also be used for delivering presentations at conferences and regional consortia meetings.
 The handout templates can be found in the back pocket of this notebook.